buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/QuantitySets/Qto_FootingBaseQuantities.md

 # Qto_FootingBaseQuantities

-Base quantities that are common to the definition of all occurrences of footings.
+Base quantities that are common to the definition of all occurrences of footings.<!-- end of definition -->

 ## Comments